 Open the resource you want to view.

-Click the notes icon .
+Click the Notes icon .

-Delete a note or highlight
+Delete a Note, Notebook, or Highlight

 To delete a note or highlight: Select the note, notebook, or highlight.